Nerestce: Sights

 The main landmark of Nerestce is the former Dolní Nerestce Castle.
 Originally a Renaissance fortress froun around 1600, it was rebuilt into a Baroque castle at the end of the 17th century and in the first half of the 18th century.
 In the 20th century, it was converted into apartments.
 Sgraffito decoration and vaults have been preserved in the east wing of the castle.

-A cultural and technical monument is the three-arch stone bridge.
+A cultural and technical monument is the local three-arch stone bridge.
 It was built in 1814–1816 on the site of an older bridge and used to be decorated with valuable Baroque statues of saints from the mid-18th century.
 Today, the statues are in the depository of the municipality of Čimelice.
 In 1963, a new reinforced concrete bridge was built next to the historic bridge and the importance of the old bridge decreased.